Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Stockdale 51k Lewis Stevens Stockdale was born on 20 September 1914 at Anaconda, Montana.
-He enlisted in the United States Naval Reserve on 9 September 1940 as an apprentice seaman.
-After serving in cruiser Quincy (CA-39), Stockdale was appointed midshipman in the Naval Reserve on 17 March 1941 and was commissioned ensign on 12 June 1941.
-Ensign Stockdale reported to Oklahoma (BB-37) on 19 July 1941 and was killed while serving in that battleship during the Japanese attack on Pearl Harbor on 7 December 1941.
-The second Stockdale (DE-399) was named for Ens.
-Stockdale.)
+51k Lewis Stevens Stockdale, the only son of Lewis Cleveland and Lucinda S. (Stephens) Stockdale, was born on 20 September 1914 at Anaconda, Deer Lodge, Montana.
+He enlisted in the United States Naval Reserve on 09 September 1940 as an apprentice seaman.
+After serving in the cruiser USS Quincy (CA 39), Stockdale was appointed midshipman in the Naval Reserve on 17 March 1941 and was commissioned ensign on 12 June 1941.
+Ensign Stockdale reported to USS Oklahoma (BB 37) on 19 July 1941 and was killed while serving in that battleship during the Japanese attack on Pearl Harbor on 07 December 1941.
+After having been buried as "unknown" for almost 75 years, it was announced in January of 2016, that the remains of Ens.
+Stockdale had been identified through modern forensic techniques.

 Bill Gonyo